 - Are you worried about expensive flight costs?
 Consider driving to Orlando if the gasoline and time costs are more manageable.

-- Dreading the idea of going to too many pricey Disney restaurants?
+- Dreading the idea of going to too many pricey restaurants?
 You can always pack a lunchbox at the hotel, and bring it into the park for a picnic with your family.

 - Trying to find a free way to take up time in the park?
 Just stand back, and watch all of the musicians, jugglers, and other street performers do their thing!